ARM-software/arm-trusted-firmware/docs/porting-guide.md

 environment is initialized.

 Note: The address from where it was called is stored in x30 (Link Register).
 The default implementation simply spins.

+### Function : plat_get_bl_image_load_info()

+    Argument : void
+    Return   : bl_load_info_t *

+This function returns pointer to the list of images that the platform has populated to load.
+This function is currently invoked in BL2 to load the BL3xx images, when LOAD_IMAGE_V2 is enabled.

+### Function : plat_get_next_bl_params()

+    Argument : void
+    Return   : bl_params_t *

+This function returns a pointer to the shared memory that the platform has kept aside to pass trusted firmware related information that next BL image needs.
+This function is currently invoked in BL2 to pass this information to the next BL image, when LOAD_IMAGE_V2 is enabled.

+### Function : plat_flush_next_bl_params()

+    Argument : void
+    Return   : void

+This function flushes to main memory all the image params that are passed to next image.
+This function is currently invoked in BL2 to flush this information to the next BL image, when LOAD_IMAGE_V2 is enabled.

 3. Modifications specific to a Boot Loader stage
 -------------------------------------------------